kaisarturan/AndroidThingsProject/arduinobluetoothcommunication/README.md

-# Communication Between Arduino And Android Things
+# Secure Communication Between Arduino And Android Things

 Device will connect automatically connect when application start.